Dear Colleague Letter: Veterans Research Supplement (VRS) Program

-To better engage veterans in engineering projects, IIP and EEC Divisions of the Directorate for Engineering (ENG) at NSF are now accepting requests from their active grantees for the Veterans Research Supplement (VRS).
-The proposed VRS will afford veteran students, veteran teachers, or veteran community college faculty an opportunity to participate with active IIP and EEC grantees to conduct industrially relevant research in order to gain a deeper understanding of engineering.
-Veterans receiving a VRS will intern with any of the following active awardees or affiliated member companies supported by IIP and EEC (Points of contact are listed for each program):
+This Dear Colleague Letter continues the VRS program to engage veterans in engineering research.
+The ENG IIP and EEC Divisions are now accepting requests from their active grantees for the Veterans Research Supplement.
+The proposed VRS will afford veteran students, veteran teachers, or veteran community college faculty an opportunity to participate with active IIP and EEC grantees to conduct basic and/or industrially relevant research in order to gain a deeper understanding of engineering.
+Veterans receiving a VRS will intern with any of the following active awardees or affiliated member companies supported by IIP and EEC (Points of contact are listed for each program.):

-- Industry/University Cooperative Research Centers (I/UCRC), (Rathindra DasGupta)
+- Industry/University Cooperative Research Centers (I/UCRC), (Raffaella Montelli)